cloudquill/python-projects/Serverless Movies API/README.md

 ## Overview

 This serverless function provides a simple API for accessing movie information stored in a database.
 It includes several endpoints to retrieve a list of movies, filter movies by release year, and generate summaries for specific movies using AI.

+The deployment of this function can also be managed using a Terraform file, ensuring a seamless and reproducible infrastructure setup.

 ## Features